AlexandruBurlacu/ServerlessCourseAutumn2021/lesson_6/README.md

-# Lesson 6
+# Serverless Course

-## SDK Components
+## Lesson 6: What is DX?
+SDK Components
-- CLI tool to CRUD/test-run functions
-- API for more conveninent writing of functions (less boilerplate)
-- Allow for reading function execution logs
-- [Later] Observability instrumentation (metrics, log collection, tracing support)
-- [Maybe] Some End-to-End tests
+- (6.1) What is DX, why it matters (Code documentation, Tests/Examples, API design, Error messages)
+- (6.2) Defining the SDK

 ### Launching the system